Updated: Dec 15, 2021

 A will is a legally binding declaration of how you want your assets and property distributed after you die.

-When selecting your executor (the person who will be in charge of managing your estate), think of the people in your life you can count on to get stuff done.
-Ideally, you want the most organized, objective, and dependable person you know.
+When selecting your executors (the people who will be in charge of managing your estate), think of the people in your life you can count on to get stuff done.
+Ideally, you want the most organized, objective, and dependable people you know.

 If no one comes to mind, you can also appoint a lawyer or financial professional.
 Some people think they have to appoint a family member but sometimes the best person is outside of the family.